 You should determine a child's racial and ethnic categories visually using your best judgment.
 Ethnicity according to this data form consists of two categories - Hispanic/Latino and not-Hispanic/Latino - while the racial categories include a more specific breakdown.
 Because you should complete both a racial and ethnic categorization for each child, the total number of children in the two different categories should match.
-A child may be included in the racial and ethnic categories to which he or she appears to belong, identifies with, or is regarded as a member of by the community.
+A child may be included in the racial and ethnic categories to belong, identifies with, or is regarded as a member of by the community.
 Racial and ethnic categories should be identified for each child.